 We believe that deep learning technology has a bright future and will move beyond being a support tool for performing many routine tasks autonomously.
 The question is, however, what impacts such changes would mean for physicians and how regulators will tackle these challenges.

-Before giving an outlook on full autonomous programs, let’s first consider ‘first reader tools’.
+Before giving an outlook on full autonomous programmes, let’s first consider ‘first reader tools’.

-- First reader tool – A first reader tool is used to fully analyse the image for any anomalies (for Veye Chest that would be Pulmonary Nodules).
-Consequently, a physician (radiologist for Veye Chest) uses those outcomes to further determine the treatment or diagnostic pathway.
+- First reader tool – A first reader tool is used to fully analyse the image for any anomalies (for Veye Lung Nodules, that would be pulmonary nodules).
+Consequently, a physician (radiologist for Veye Lung Nodules) uses those outcomes to further determine the treatment or diagnostic pathway.

-However, it will introduce a new classification rule specific for software programs (3), which considers the level of information provided by the software and the use of that information in clinical practice.
+However, it will introduce a new classification rule specific to software programmes (Annex VIII, Rule 11), which considers the level of information provided by the software and the use of that information in clinical practice.
 This applies both to software developed by manufacturers or developed in-house by hospitals.
-The intent here in my opinion is, the more impact the information generated by the software has on clinical decision making and risk to the patient, the higher the device classification will be.
-Under this new rule, software may be classified as Class IIa, Class IIb, or even Class III.
-Higher classification will result in more stringent oversight such as for devices with a higher level of autonomy.
+The intent here, in my opinion, is, the more impact the information generated by the software has on clinical decision-making and risk to the patient, the higher the device classification will be.
+Under this new rule, software may be classified as class IIa, class IIb, or even class III.
+Higher classification will result in more stringent oversight, such as for devices with a higher level of autonomy.

-In theory, it allows for notified bodies to set their own expectation standards, of which manufacturers may not even be aware.
-We believe clear standards (e.g. ISO standards) are required to be agreed upon by relevant parties (e.g. industry, clinical practice, governments).
+In theory, it allows for Notified Bodies to set their own expectation standards, of which manufacturers may not even be aware.
+We believe clear standards (e.g. ISO standards) are required to be agreed upon by relevant parties (e.g. industry, clinical practice, and governments).
 This also holds true for radiologists and other users to be able to understand and assess the output of an AI solution.

-AI or humans, who should take the driver seat?
+AI or humans, who should take the driver’s seat?

-The regulatory framework is not the only aspect that requires consideration when responsibilities shift from radiologist to a software tool.
-The EU recently published ethics guidelines for trustworthy AI (4).
+The regulatory framework is not the only aspect that requires consideration when responsibilities shift from radiologist to software.
+The EU recently published ethics guidelines for trustworthy AI.
 These guidelines lay down 7 key high-level requirements that AI systems must meet to be deemed trustworthy.
 The first requirement relates to human agency and oversight, effectively meaning that AI systems should empower human beings to allow them to make informed decisions.
-Proper oversight mechanisms need to be in place, which can be ensured through having a human-in-the-loop, human-on-the-loop, or human-in-command approaches.
+Proper oversight mechanisms need to be in place, which can be ensured by having human-in-the-loop, human-on-the-loop, or human-in-command approaches.

-Transparency is another requirement addressed by the guidelines: “operators should be able to explain the decisions their AI systems make”.
+Transparency is another requirement addressed by the guidelines: “Operators should be able to explain the decisions their AI systems make”.
 Ideally, this is embedded in the design of AI solutions.
-However, to explain how an image-based AI model comes to its conclusions is not trivial and will require some thought, if for some aspects possible at all.
+However, explaining how an image-based AI model comes to its conclusions is not trivial and will require some thought, if for some aspects possible at all.